svarunid/svarunid/README.md

 ____________

 I am a student currently pursuing my *Bachelor’s degree in Computer Science and Engineering*.
-I'm proud to be the part of community of people who make our lives easier through application development and automation.
-Often, I learn new stuffs and keen to keep expanding my knowledge.
+I was a App Developer.
+Currently into **Machine Learning**.

++ Working on ⚒: Finished Dog Breed Calssification Project
++ Hobbies 🎲: Football ⚽, Anime 🍡

 ### Skills
 + Flutter and Dart (Indermediate)